ucsb-cs111/w20/_lectures/lect16.md

 # Outline

-- Local error, global error, and stability

 - Stiff ODEs
   - Symptoms and effects of stiffness
   - Example: the flame ODE
   - Example: the valley walk ODE
   - Motivation for implicit methods
+  - The Radau implicit method (scipy demo)
-  - The backward Euler method
+  - The backward Euler method (theory)
   - Issues in implicit methods

-  - The Radau implicit method in scipy
+- numpy/scipy routines
+  - integrate.solve_ivp() with method='Radau'